swimmingkiim/flutter_app_starter/README.md

 ```

 #### Common
+First, you need to copy `lib/config/config.sample.dart` to `lib/config/config.dart` and fill out required information or leave empty if you don't use them.
 ```
 flutter pub get
 [open simulator]
 flutter run
 ```

+## References
 ## commands for Mac M1
 ```
 cd ./ios